 In order to receive payment for a claim, your insurance company will deduct a certain amount called the deductible.
 Choosing a higher deductible will typically result in a lower annual premium, while lower deductibles will increase premiums.
 It’s important to determine what amount you feel comfortable paying in the event of a claim and ensure that your insurer offers a compatible deductible.
 This can be a flat dollar amount, such as $500 or $1,000, or a percentage of the coverage amount, often 1%.
 You may also see separate deductibles for specific perils, like wind and hail, or for earthquake coverage.
 It’s crucial to understand how your deductible works before selecting a policy.

 When you close on your property, you will be required to pay for the first year of your insurance premium.
 This payment will cover you for the initial 12 months.
 The premium will be included in your closing costs and prepaid expenses, and you will need to bring this amount along with your down payment to the closing.
 The title company, acting as your settlement agent, will make the payment to your insurance agent, so it is important that you do not pay them directly.

-While many policies are very similar, they are not all the same.
-Every homeowner has the ability to include or exclude certain coverage.
-Often times it is your agent that can make all of the difference.
-When shopping for insurance, do not underestimate the value of having an agent who can help you determine the correct coverage for your needs, and support you in the event of a loss.
-Owning a house is usually among the most valuable assets in your financial portfolio, and should be protected with someone you trust, and not simply the lowest bidder.
-Please call me and I will introduce you to the insurance agent that I trust to protect your family.
-314.542.5108
+While some policies might appear alike, they are not all the same.
+Homeowners can choose to include or exclude specific coverage.
+Often, having a reliable agent can make a big difference.
+When shopping for insurance, it’s essential not to undervalue the importance of having an agent who can assist you in determining the appropriate coverage for your needs and support you if you experience a loss.
+Your home is typically among your most valuable assets, and it should be protected by someone you trust rather than just the lowest bidder.
+Please contact us, and we will introduce you to the insurance agent we depend on to safeguard your family.